EversonTheDev/Tech-Bite/README.md

 ---

-**Tech Bite** - Quick, insightful posts about emerging tech trends, gadgets, and tips for Nigerian enthusiasts and small businesses.
+**Tech Bite** - Quick, insightful posts about emerging tech trends, gadgets, and tips for Tech enthusiasts and small businesses.